 Speaker blurred backgrounds

-As part of the settings for virtual or hybrid live session, moderators in Backstage can enable the use of blurred backgrounds for speakers for that specific live session.
+As part of the settings for virtual or hybrid live sessions in Studio, moderators in Backstage can enable the use of blurred backgrounds for speakers for that specific live session.

 This is done after creating the live session, by accessing the live session Settings > Video tab, and enabling the Blurred background option: